 Want To See All 50 Books That I Consider a "Must Have" For Any Media Buyer's Library?

 I like to consider myself a book connoisseur...
 I believe a good reference library can spark an idea for killer campaigns, so I've personally collected over 200 marketing books.

 However, when I thought carefully there were a total of 50 books that would I'd say helped me improve my media buying chops.
 I made a PDF of every book along with a short description of why I find it valuable.

-Along with the PDF you'll get a digital copy of 50 ads that made millions.
+Along with the PDF you'll get a digital copy of 50 books that made millions.
 With these two pdf's you'll be better equipped than 90% of other marketers.

-Lastly, if you got a lot of value from this post, help me impress my mom and give this post a share on FB or LinkedIn.
+If you got a lot of value from this post, help me impress my mom and give this post a share on your favorite social media platform.

 Founder of AdSkills